Admission to the Minor

 Upon completion of any College of East Asian Studies (CEAS) course, students may apply to enter the CEAS minor.
 Students must fill out an online CEAS new minor student information form and then submit a minor declaration via the Minor Declaration Tool in the electronic portfolio.

 The minor requires completion of any five CEAS courses and intermediate-level competence completed second year in Chinese, Japanese, or Korean.
-Starting with the class of 2020, only courses taken for a grade may be counted towards the minor.
+Starting with the class of 2020, only courses taken for a grade (unless they are only offered CR/U, such as CLACs and some specific courses) can be counted towards the minor.

 No more than two of the five courses may be language courses.
 No more than two of the five courses can be performance or studio art courses.
 No more than one of the five courses can be a study abroad course.

 The rule that no more than two of the five courses can be language courses means that students beginning their Chinese, Japanese, or Korean language study at Wesleyan may have to take as many as seven courses to fulfill the minor (because four courses would be required to reach intermediate competence, but only two will count toward the minor).